Effie13/MovieRama-FrontEnd/README.md

 4. By making use of CSS variables, a "Settings" modal can be added on the page where the user can manipulate the page according to his liking and possible make it even more accessible by increasing/decreasing the font size vase (to be changed in the code to make use of the CSS variable) and possibly the color palette.

-TO DO until deadline:
+TO DO:

 1. CSS Check mobile again in all devices and browsers
 2. HTML5 Validation
-3. Accessibility validation after fixes
+3. Accessibility validation
 4. Fix background on search modal infinite scrolling
+5. Change modules
+6. Add testing
+7. Switch from Gulp to Webpack